 See the Samsung Display

-Set outside of COEX Mall, this impressive display attracts not only tourists but also locals, especially during football competitions.
+This impressive display outside COEX Mall attracts tourists and locals, especially during football competitions.

-The display changes every now and then, depending on the season and what’s cool at the time, but you will get to see not only K-Pop idols but also things that offer optical illusions such as waves hitting the screen.
+The display changes now and then, depending on the season and what’s excellent at the time, but you will get to see not only K-Pop idols but also things that offer optical illusions, such as waves hitting the screen.

 Address: 513 Yeongdong-daero, Gangnam-gu, Seoul, South Korea